stiliyanv/paysafe-api-client/README.md

 Makes `GET` request to `/threedsecure/monitor` and if the service is available, it will return `3DS Service Status: READY`.

 ```
-# Using the test account id from the application.properties
 http://localhost:8090/testaccount/enrollmentchecks

-# Passing the account id as a path variable, this will have effect with test/prod server (not mock)
 http://localhost:8090/accounts/{account_id}/enrollmentchecks
 ```